SamVanHoof/cookie_toaster/README.md

 - accept: function, callback to handle accept
 - decline: function, callback to handle decline
 - popped: Boolean, set this property in your localstorage to track if cookie has been shown for the user

-## roadmap
+- linkUrl: String, a url
-- add support for readme link
+- linkText: String, the text to display for the link